khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 ### Chapter 5 - Logistic Regression

+**Pros:** Computationally inexpensive, easy to implement, knowledge representation easy to interpret

+**Cons:** Prone to underfitting, may have low accuracy

+**Works with:** Numeric values, nominal values

+General approach to logistic regression
+1. Collect: Any method.
+2. Prepare: Numeric values are needed for a distance calculation.
+A structured data format is best.
+3. Analyze: Any method.
+4. Train: We’ll spend most of the time training, where we try to find optimal coefficients to classify our data.
+5. Test: Classification is quick and easy once the training step is done.
+6. Use: This application needs to get some input data and output structured numeric values.
+Next, the application applies the simple regression calculation on this input data and determines which class the input data should belong to.
+The application then takes some action on the calculated class.

+**Summary**

+Logistic regression is finding best-fit parameters to a nonlinear function called the sigmoid.
+Methods of optimization can be used to find the best-fit parameters.
+Among the optimization algorithms, one of the most common algorithms is gradient ascent.
+Gradient ascent can be simplified with stochastic gradient ascent.

+Stochastic gradient ascent can do as well as gradient ascent using far fewer computing resources.
+In addition, stochastic gradient ascent is an online algorithm; it can update what it has learned as new data comes in rather than reloading all of the data as in batch processing.

 ### Chapter 6 - Support Vector Machines

 ### Chapter 7 - Improving classification with the Ada-Boost Meta-Algorithm